-the results of the Market Stress Test 4 restricted to scenarios that could cause dislocation effects on market positions and default by weak counterparties.
+- the results of the Market Stress Test (5) restricted to scenarios that could cause dislocation effects on market positions and default by weak counterparties.
 These scenarios all simulate a sharp fall in the equity markets and a widening in credit spreads which could trigger dislocation effects.
-Following the last review of the scenarios at the end of 2020, it was decided to use for the calculation of the stress test three theoretical scenarios (generalised (i.e. financial crisis scenario), eurozone crisis, general decline in risk assets) and two historical scenarios focusing respectively on the period of early October 2008 and early March 2020;
+For the calculation of the stress five scenarios are used: three theoretical scenarios (generalised (i.e. financial crisis scenario), eurozone crisis, general decline in risk assets) and two historical scenarios focusing respectively on the period of early October 2008 and early March 2020; - the impact of the stress test scenario on CVA (Credit Value Adjustment) and FVA (Funding Value Adjustment) reserves, as their variations affect trading results.